 Stormwater Monitoring and Reporting

 Contractor shall be responsible for constructing all improvements, performing all Maintenance, monitoring, sampling, analysis and report preparation associated with the stormwater/surface water provisions included in the Facility Industrial Stormwater Permit, Compost General Permit, and the Waste Discharge Requirements as may be adopted by the Water Board.
 The WPWMA may, at any time, conduct its own monitoring to verify Contractor performance.
 Contractor shall correct any deficiencies noted by the WPWMA in a Timely manner regardless of weather or working conditions.
-Any additional costs or efforts associated with stormwater related activities by virtue of the Facility, or any portion of it, moving from a less stringent to a more stringent reporting tier, whether or not the reclassification was associated directly or indirectly with Contractor’s operation of the Facility, or from any enhanced monitoring of a requirement or regulation in place on the Effective Date of the Agreement, shall be the sole responsibility of Contractor and shall not be deemed a Change in Circumstances pursuant to Section 6.4.
+Any additional costs or efforts associated with stormwater related activities by virtue of the Facility, or any portion of it, moving from a less stringent to a more stringent reporting tier, whether or not the reclassification was associated directly or indirectly with Contractor’s operation of the Facility, or from any enhanced monitoring of a requirement or regulation in place on the Initial Commencement Date of the Agreement, shall be the sole responsibility of Contractor and shall not be deemed a Change in Circumstances pursuant to Section 6.4.
 WPWMA will include, in agreements with other contractors, requirements to comply with the then-effective Stormwater Pollution Prevention Plan.
 To the extent that Contractor and the WPWMA can determine a WPWMA contractor was solely responsible for increased stormwater related costs, the WPWMA will reimburse Contractor any renumeration received from said contractor.

 Contractor shall submit such reports to the WPWMA as complete, draft documents no later than fourteen (14) days prior to the report due date for WPWMA review and comment.
 Contractor shall make any and all changes to such reports as requested by WPWMA.
 WPWMA shall be responsible for filing the reports with the applicable regulatory agencies; Contractor shall not communicate with the regulatory agencies on behalf of the WPWMA.
 Permitting of the stormwater system will remain the WPWMA responsibility.
 Contractor shall submit any requested changes to permitting documents to the WPWMA for review at least thirty (30) days prior to the date Contractor wishes the permit application be filed.